What is the registration process?

 How does the commission work?

 We manage all payments, and automatically take payment from clients when a job is completed.
-Our payment processor charges 1.9% + 20p.
-In addition, you pay us commission according to the following model:
+We pay all credit card and payment processing charges out of our commission.

 Do I have to have public liability insurance?